solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 Longest path:     0.61    0.00    1.38    0.00        V
 ```

-For this case we can see that shortest path now has a significantly lower
+For our sample, we can see that shortest path now has a significantly lower
-arithmetic cost than the branchless case, and the slowest case is only paying
+arithmetic cost than the branchless case, and the longest path is only paying a
-a ~20% overhead on the arithmetic path for the two branches needed.
+~20% overhead on the arithmetic path for the two branches needed.
+This seems
+like a high percentage, but in this case this is because the code
+being branched over is trivial.

 For modern hardware branches are therefore not "free", but are pretty
 inexpensive so don't be too concerned about using them.